 It is estimated that a greater cross-section of Americans will reach the later, more expensive years of retirement as life expectancy in the U.S. improves.
 By 2060, the overall life expectancy is projected to lengthen six years over life expectancy in 2017, from 79.7 to 85.6 years.
+Currently for Americans age 65, life expectancy is already 83.8 for men and 86.4 for women.
+If that longevity experience is overlaid onto current cost trends, healthcare will remain a subject of key importance to retirees.

-In determining projections, including inflation and other economic assumptions, plan actuaries are guided by Actuarial Standards of Practice No. 27, as well as industry-wide generally accepted methodologies.
+&lt;sup>15 In determining projections, including inflation and other economic assumptions, plan actuaries are guided by Actuarial Standards of Practice No. 27, as well as industry-wide generally accepted methodologies.
 In reaching their conclusions, they consider a range of information, including (1) actual inflation experience over many decades; (2) the forward-looking inflation assumptions embedded in the capital markets assumptions of numerous highly regarded investment firms; (3) the long-range intermediate inflation assumption reflected in the Social Security Trustees report; and (4) the "break-even inflation rate" rate reflected in Treasury Inflation Protected Securities (TIPS), which is widely viewed as an indicator of market participants' forward-looking inflation expectations.

-16 See MSRS 2014-2018 Experience Study and PERA 2014-2018 Experience Study, www.lcpr.leg.mn/experience.htm.
+&lt;sup>16 See MSRS 2014-2018 Experience Study and PERA 2014-2018 Experience Study, www.lcpr.leg.mn/experience.htm.